bpucker/FlavonoidFriday/README.md

 Decoration of anthocyanins with aromatic acyl groups is one way to achieve blue flowers.
 5-O-glycosylation might be a mechanism to maintain a high solubility and this mechanism could have been lost in species without acyltransferase activity.
 Overexpression of a _5GT_ reduces the AVI formation.

+### (58) Peach flower color ###

+> **_<a href="https://github.com/bpucker/FlavonoidFriday">TWEET</a>:_** Pigmentation differences between white, pink, and red peach flowers are due to an InDel in the anthocyanin transporter gene Riant #FlavonoidFriday (details: )

+[Cheng et al., 2015](https://academic.oup.com/jxb/article/66/22/7227/2893283) investigated the molecular mechanisms underlying the flower color differences in peach.
+There are white, pink, and red flowers on the same peach tree.
+A small InDel in the _Riant_ gene (Regulator involved in anthocyanin transport) that encodes an anthocyanin transport protein was identified as the causal mutation.
+A 2bp deletion in the last exon results in a frameshift leading to a premature stop codon.
+White flowers carry a homozygous knock-out, while pink flowers are heterozygous.

 ## Contact ##